-Chemical peels can be used with or instead of laser treatments and IPL.
-The selection of chemical peel versus laser treatment depends on a lot of factors, including sensitivity to chemicals, cost factors, and ultimate goal for the procedure.
+Chemical peels can be used with or instead of laser skin resurfacing and BBL™.
+The selection of chemical peel versus laser treatment depends on a lot of factors, including sensitivity to chemicals, cost factors, and ultimate goals for the procedure.
 Because we offer both modalities, we can easily help you decide which procedure is best for you.

 If you would like more information on chemical peels, or if you would like to schedule a consultation to talk more about your skin care needs, please contact us today.